Platform comparison

 - You have the internal technical team and budget for a significant implementation partner engagement

-- MoP, IPA and Green Book alignment are not hard governance requirements
+- MoP and Green Book alignment and Data Standard compliance are not hard governance requirements

 - Platform consolidation across a large enterprise technology estate is a strategic goal